 The final part of this phase, and indeed the whole unit, is for the work to be published.
 Where a piece of writing goes and how it is published will depend heavily on the R.A.F.T.
 Some schools demand every piece of writing to be redrafted, however it is my opinion that redrafting is important, but only if the R.A.F.T. requires it.
 I would much rather celebrate the whole writing process, seeing imperfect edited pieces on display, rather than only perfectly presented redrafts that hide so much of the work involved.
 Whether redrafted or not, it is crucial that the R.A.F.T. is acted upon.
 If your pupils have written to the Queen, their letters should go to Her Majesty The Queen.
 With publishing, children’s writing gains greater purpose; they see the power in writing as a part of life, as a reality, not just as something they have to do at school.

 Our free unit plans for Somebody Swallowed Stanley exemplify the approach and can be downloaded here.
 If you use our planning to run the Somebody Swallowed Stanley units in your school, please share your outcomes with us via social media or by emailing us.
 We would love to see what your pupils come up with!

-The recording of our free webinar ‘Planning a Writing Unit’ can be found on our You Tube channel.
+The recording of our free webinar ‘Planning a Writing Unit’ can be found on our Media Gallery.
 This explores the approach in detail and is linked to the free planned units for Somebody Swallowed Stanley by Sarah Roberts and Hannah Peck.